20 Epic Things to Do in Salem, MA in October (Halloween 2024) 🎃

 Historic brick building in Salem, MA, black sign reads The Salem Inn

-The Salem Inn is one of the best places to stay in Salem MA in October or any time of year.
+The Salem Inn is one of the best places to stay in Salem at any time of year.

 In the mornings, we enjoyed a fabulous continental breakfast, complete with the most delicious mini cinnamon rolls.